-N.U.in Program 2024 Academic Handbook:
+N.U.in Program 2025 Academic Handbook:

-N.U.in Germany at the Council on International Educational Exchange Berlin
+N.U.in Germany at CIEE Berlin

 In this handbook, you will learn about important academic policies at your N.U.in institution for the fall.
 The handbook also includes advice for transitioning from high school to college that the Global Experience Office's Academic Integration & Planning team has put together based on past N.U.in students' experiences.
-By breaking out of the ordinary and choosing the N.U.in program, you have set yourself up for a uniquely rewarding and challenging first semester!
+By breaking out of the ordinary and choosing The N.U.in Program, you have set yourself up for a uniquely rewarding and challenging first semester!
 This guide will help you prepare for the academic adjustments and opportunities you will experience this fall.

-Academic Success - Top 10 Tips5
+Welcome to Students and Families!
+4

-Courses and Curriculum
+Courses and Curriculum 5

-Culture Course
+Culture Course 5

-Berlin and the Business of Sustainable Cities6
+Berlin and the Business of Sustainable Cities 5

-Berlin: The Capital of the 20th Century6
+Berlin: The Capital of the 20th Century 5

-German Fairy Tales: Grimm Brothers to the Present7
+German Fairy Tales: Grimm Brothers to the Present 6

-German Food Cultures: Sustainability, Innovation, and Multiethnic Traditions7
+German Food Cultures: Sustainability, Innovation, and Multiethnic Traditions 6

-German Language - Beginning I7
+German Language - Beginning I 6

-Holocaust Studies7
+Holocaust Studies 6

+Reinventing Berlin's Economy After the Fall of the Wall 7

+Global Learning Experience Course 7

-Course Equivalency
+Course Equivalency 7

-Academic Cultures

-Attendance Expectations

-Language Exposure

-Academic Integrity

-Textbooks

-Libraries and Research14

-Registration Policies
+Course Registration Policies 9

-Adding and Dropping Courses15
+Adding and Dropping Courses 9

-Withdrawing from a Course On-Site15
+Withdrawing from a Course On-Site 9

-Auditing a Course
+Auditing a Course 10

+Taking a Course Pass/Fail 10

-Retaking Classes16
+Retaking a Class 10

-Assessments and Final Exams
+Redundant Credit with Advanced Coursework 10

+Northeastern Course Repeat Policy 10

+Academic Cultures 12

+Attendance Expectations 12

+Language Exposure 12